erickivel/Proffy/README.md

 ## :rocket: Getting Started
 1. Clone this repo: `git clone https://github.com/erickivel/Proffy.git`
-2. Move to the directory: `cd proffy`
+2. Move to the directory: `cd Proffy`

+### Server
+1. Move to the server directory: `cd server`
-3. Run `yarn` to install the dependencies
+2. Run `yarn` to install the dependencies
-4. Run `yarn dev` to start the server
+3. Run `yarn start` to start the server

+### Web
+1. Move to the web directory: `cd web`
+2. Run `yarn` to install the dependencies
+3. Run `yarn start` to start the web application

+### Mobile
+1. Move to the mobile directory: `cd mobile`
+2. Run `yarn` to install the dependencies
+3. Run `yarn start` to start the expo
-5. Open `http://localhost:5500` in your browser
+4. Open your mobile emulator
+5. On the Expo page (open in the browser), click to run on your emulator (ios/android)